Thomas the Apostle: Ephrem the Syrian

 Many devotional hymns composed by Ephrem the Syrian bear witness to the Edessan Church's strong conviction concerning Thomas's Indian Apostolate.
-There the devil speaks of Thomas as "the Apostle I slew in India".
-Also, "The merchant brought the bones" to Edessa.
+There, it is mentioned that "the merchant brought the bones" to Edessa, and the devil speaks of Thomas as "the Apostle I slew in India".

 Gregory of Nazianzus

-Gregory of Nazianzus was born AD 330, consecrated a bishop by his friend Basil of Caesarea; in 372, his father, the Bishop of Nazianzus, induced him to share his charge.
+Gregory of Nazianzus was born in AD 330, consecrated a bishop by his friend Basil of Caesarea; in 372, his father, the Bishop of Nazianzus, induced him to share his charge.
 In 379, the people of Constantinople called him to be their bishop.
 By the Eastern Orthodox Church, he is emphatically called "the Theologian".

-"What? were not the Apostles strangers amidst the many nations and countries over which they spread themselves? … Peter indeed may have belonged to Judea, but what had Paul in common with the gentiles, Luke with Achaia, Andrew with Epirus, John with Ephesus, Thomas with India, Mark with Italy?"
+In mentioning the spreadation of the Apostles spreading across the world to evangelise, he wrote, "What?
+Were not the Apostles strangers amidst the many nations and countries over which they spread themselves? … Peter indeed may have belonged to Judea, but what had Paul in common with the Gentiles, Luke with Achaia, Andrew with Epirus, John with Ephesus, Thomas with India, Mark with Italy?"